Time to Plant Vegetables in Your Garden

-The current weather trend's throughout the world are having dramatic results on the regional crops that are usually grown in that location.
-Whether this is due to global warming, Tropical storms, Volcanic eruptions or following a circular trend of weather patterns is for other's to discuss and argue over.
-For the average household the impact is going to be seen in rising grocer bills and a scarcity of the products we expect to see in abundance.
+The issue of climate throughout the world is having a dramatic impact on the crops that are usually grown in that specific location.
+The cause of this climate change may be down to global warming, tropical storms, volcanic eruptions or perhaps it is just following a circular trend of weather that is notoriously hard to predict.
+For the average household, the impact of food instability is going to be seen in rising food bills and a scarcity of those products that we usually expect to see in abundance.

-Even if you only have a small amount of garden to grow produce, you would be surprised on what you can yield.
-For those of us who don't have access to a garden, it is amazing what you can grow inside with the correct conditions.
-As long as you have the right amount of sunlight you can encourage items such as Grapes, Tomatoes, Chillie's, Cress, Cucumbers, Peppers and Lettuces to grow in self contained boxes or up the side of your building.
+Even if you only have a small amount of garden to grow produce, you will be surprised on what a small space can yield.
+For those who don't have access to a garden, it is amazing what you can grow indoors with the correct equipment and conditions.
+As long as you have the right amount of sunlight you can encourage items such as grapes, tomatoes, chilli, cress, cucumbers, peppers and lettuce to grow in self contained boxes or up the side of your building.

-I am very fortunate that my home has a front and a back garden, so my front garden is the children's play area and the rear is for my crop's.
-What you are able to plant and grow is dependent on where you live in the world, if it is the cold season right now you are limited to sowing your crop.
+I am very fortunate that my home has a front and a back garden, so my front garden is the children's play area and the rear is for reserved for crops.
+What you are able to plant and grow is dependent on where you live in the world and obviously if it is in the colder months; then you are limited to what you can actually do.

-It is now nearing the end of Winter and we have dug over the garden where the Sun hits for the longest duration.
+It is now nearing the end of winter and we have dug over the garden where the sun hits for the longest duration.
 Although I don't have a lot of space I have researched what I can grow and what extra work we need to do, so we can get a bumper harvest!
-By bumper harvest at least a couple of Carrot's and Tomato's for the Children to nibble on.
+By bumper harvest at least a couple of carrots and tomatoes for the children to nibble on.

-I have also pruned my surrounding Tree's and Bushes to allow more light into the growing area, a larger area receiving more natural light will increase the energy my vegetables need to grow.
-If I had left the Garden's thick coverage of Rose bushes and Hornbeam, I would only be able to grow Rhubarb!
+I have also pruned the surrounding area of bushes to allow more light into the growing area, a larger area receiving more natural light will increase the energy that my vegetables need in order to grow.
+If I had left the garden's thick coverage of rose bushes then I would only be able to grow rhubarb!

 Do you grow your own produce?